What Kinds Of Insurance Coverage Do Rideshare Companies Need To Have In Louisiana?

 Will My Own Insurance Help Pay My Damages If I Am Injured In A Rideshare Accident?

 Whether or not an injured person’s own insurance company will pay for damages they sustained in a rideshare accident will depend on the type of coverage the insurance policy contains.
 If the individual paid for medical payments coverage when they purchased the insurance policy, then their insurance company will assist in paying the medical bills.
 Insurance companies will often file a right of reimbursement or subrogation against the insurance company that’s ultimately responsible.

-For more information on Insurance Coverage For Rideshare Companies, a free initial consultation is your next best step.
+For more information on Insurance Coverage For Rideshare Companies, a free legal evaluation is your next best step.
 Get the information and legal answers you are seeking by calling (504) 332-8188 today.